mgdeveloper1406/hanit3/README.md

 ## Usage
 An inspirational quote is displayed on the header, to be further motivate the user.
 In the add activity box, the user can enter what habit they want to keep track of that day, a description for what they did, and how they rate themselves on that habit.
 When they click add activity, then the activity is added to the roster of activities for the day.
 When they click save activities, then the daily score is displayed and saved to local storage.
 When the user clicks "see records for the past 30 days" they are taken to a page displaying all the daily scores for the past 30 days.

+## User story
+As a person who is passionate about self-improvement,\
+I want a way to incentivize and keep track of healthy habits,\
+So that they are easier to maintain

+## Acceptance criteria
+GIVEN I am using an app to keep track my habits\
+WHEN I open the app\
+THEN I am presented with a daily inspirational quote and the current day\
+WHEN I enter an activity and slide to a score in the add activity section, and then I click "add activity"\
+THEN the activity is added to the activities of the day section\
+WHEN I click save activity\
+THEN the acitivty is saved to local storage, to the "see records" page\
+WHEN I click on "see records for the past 30 days"\
+THEN I am taken to another page which displays color-coded scores for the past 30 days

+## Technologies used
+HTML
+CSS
+Javascript
+jQuery
+Bootstrap
+Moment.js
+type.fit API
+giphy API

+## Future developements
+Make user input persist after refresh

 ## Screenshot
 ![screenshot](assets/screenshot.png)